In Person 2024 Workshops | Week 2 | July 15-19

 Develop a course pacing guide by unit/topic to incorporate the full scope of your AP Physics course into your school’s academic calendar

-Examine formative and summative assessment item types to identify and explain how pairings of content and science practices are the focus of instruction and also the targets of the AP Physics C exams
+Examine formative and summative assessment item types to identify and explain how pairings of content and science practices are the focus of instruction and also the targets of the New AP Physics C exams

 Design and complete guided inquiry laboratory experiments